15 Common Galaxy S9 Problems & How to Fix Them

 If you notice apps or games look funky after you make the change, just switch it back.

 How to Fix Galaxy S9 Fingerprint Scanner Problems

-Finally, the Galaxy S9 has a fingerprint scanner that’s easy to tap, right in the middle of the phone.
-However, Samsung’s new register system is causing a few problems.
-Whether you’re just getting errors trying to unlock your phone or the fingerprint scanner isn’t working right, we have a few tips.
+The Galaxy S9 has a fingerprint scanner that’s easy to tap, right in the middle of the phone.
+It’s more accurate and responsive than the Galaxy S10 in-screen option version.
+Unfortunately, we’re still seeing complaints about it.
+Whether you’re getting errors trying to unlock your phone or the fingerprint scanner isn’t working right, we have a few tips.